4 Steps to Improve Project Stakeholder Engagement

 Internal stakeholders typically belong to the organization executing the project.
 They can include:

-• The Project Management Office (PMO): This office is vital in setting standards and ensuring project management best practices across the organization.
+• The Project Management Office (PMO): The Project Management Office (PMO) sets standards and ensures project management best practices across the organization.

-• The Project Sponsor: A key figure who champions the project at the highest level, providing resources and making critical decisions.
+• The Project Sponsor: The Project Sponsor champions the project at the highest level, providing resources and making critical decisions.

-• Business Departments: Such as IT, finance, or procurement, which provide necessary support and resources.
+• Business Departments: Business departments, such as IT, finance, or procurement, provide necessary support and resources.

 • Managers and Team Leaders: Responsible for overseeing various teams and ensuring alignment with project goals.

-• Subject Matter Experts: Individuals with specialized knowledge crucial for the project’s success.
+• Subject Matter Experts: Subject Matter Experts bring specialized knowledge vital for the project’s success.

-• Quality Assurance Teams: Ensuring project deliverables meet the required standards and quality.
+• Quality Assurance Teams: They ensure project deliverables meet the required standards and quality.

 • Marketing and Sales Teams: Often involved in projects that affect the market positioning or sales strategies.